 Frequently Asked Questions

 An often overlooked part of the club fitting process, wedge fitting is important.
-When choosing new wedge, we have included some common questions and answer to help you begin your search.
+When choosing new wedge, we have included some common questions and answer to help you begin your search for golf wedges.

 Q: What Degree is a Pitching Wedge?

-A: Pitching Wedges are often marked with a “P” or “PW” and knowing your club’s loft can be difficult.
+A: Pitching Wedge is often marked with a “P” or “PW” and knowing your club’s loft options can be difficult.
 Most pitching wedges that come standard with iron sets fall between 45 and 47 degrees wedge loft.
 Some pitching wedges may have higher or lower loft.
 Manufacturers’ online spec sheets can offer a quick reference for your specific club if its a forged or cavity back.
 We recommend that golfers have their irons routinely checked by a club fitter to ensure that their lofts and lie are properly spaced and give the adequate carry distances.

 Q: What Degree is a Sand Wedge?

 A: Sand Wedges are often bought by themselves but can be purchased with iron sets.
-Most sand wedges are marked with their lofts on the toe of the golf club and is between 54 and 58 degrees wedge loft.
+Most sand wedges are marked with their lofts on the toe of the golf clubs and are between 54 and 58 degrees wedge loft.
 There is also even higher loft sand wedge than 58 degrees wedge loft that is sand wedge or lob wedge with 60 degree angle.
 For golf clubs matched to irons, these sand wedges can be marked with “S” instead of their loft.
-The loft information for these clubs is available online.
+The wedge loft information for these clubs is available online.
 Sand wedge and lob wedge often are used for similar full swing, for example tour players use lob wedge for bunker shots with 60 degrees loft angle.
 Lob wedges with 60 degree loft are often used with an open face to hit the golf ball.
 Both sand wedges and lob wedges are important golf clubs.
 You will use your sand wedge and lob wedges quite often on the golf course.

 Q: What Is a Gap Wedge?

 A: Gap Wedges are loosely defined by any wedge between the lofts of 50 and 52 degrees.
-These wedges help golfers fill the “gap” created by iron-matched pitching wedge and specialized sand wedges.
+The gap wedge help golfers fill the “gap” created by iron-matched pitching wedge and specialized sand wedges.
 By inserting a gap wedge into their sets, golfers can more easily fit 4 or 6 degree loft gaps among their wedges.

 What Sand Wedge Should You Buy?

 Which sand wedge is best for you is a multifaceted question.
 When do you plan to use this club?
 Will you be hitting mostly full shots, or will you be hitting equal parts chips and pitches?
-Understand your golf preferences and knowing which parts of your game can use improvment can be a great place to begin when selecting a sand wedge.
+Understand your golf preferences and knowing which parts of your game can use improvement can be a great place to begin when selecting a sand wedge.
 This golf wedge is often around 58 degrees and lower above 58 degrees you can call it lob wedge.
 Keep in mind the types of courses you play when choosing your bounce options and grind options.
 Different setup in degrees of loft can mean a lot.
 Right degrees of loft can improve your best golf but wrong degrees of loft can ruin your best golf game.
 Make sure the loft of your sand wedge fits between your gap and lob wedge clubs and the shape of your new club inspires confidence.
 With any new purchase, make sure that your new club is better than the one it is replacing or fills a gap in your current bag.
 We hope we help you to choose the best golf sand wedges.
 Thanks for reading and happy hacking!